Annual Child Count of Students with Deafblindness — 2021

 - What exactly is meant by the term “deafblind”?
 CDBS recognizes that this is a difficult question for families and educators, and that the federal definition can be confusing.
 To make it more clear, CDBS uses a functional definition of deafblindness: If an individual (birth through age 21) has combined hearing and vision problems that are significant enough to require considerations (such as specialized adaptations, modifications, and strategies) when presenting information or interacting with the child, then that child is considered eligible to be included on the census and receive services from our project.

 - What if the hearing and/or vision problems are cortical in nature?
-Please do include children with sensory impairments that are cortical in nature—such as cortical visual impairment or central auditory processing disorder—on the census.
+Please do include children with sensory impairments that are cortical in nature—such as cerebral (or cortical) visual impairment, central auditory processing disorder, and/or auditory neuropathy—on the census.
 These students usually require adaptations and modifications to their programs in order for them to succeed.
 In addition, these hearing and vision problems often need to be considered when developing effective, formal communication systems for these individuals.
 When in doubt, refer to the functional definition of deafblindness above.

 - What if deafblindness is not the student’s primary disability on her or his IEP?
 It doesn’t matter which primary disability is identified on the IEP.
-While California Deafblind Services would like to see all students who have vision and hearing problems identified as deafblind on the IEP (and there are federal regulations regarding this issue), we know that most students who are deafblind are identified under other federal/state primary disability categories, such as “mental retardation”, “multi-disabled”, “hearing impaired”, “visually impaired”, “severely handicapped”, etc.
+While California Deafblind Services would like to see all students who have vision and hearing problems identified as deafblind on the IEP (and there are federal regulations regarding this issue), we know that most students who are deafblind are identified under other federal/state primary disability categories, such as “intellectual disability”, “multiple disabilities”, “hearing impairment”, “visual impairment”, etc.